Squares K-theory and 2-Segal spaces: An -construction for squares categories

 The definition above is meant to invoke the idea of squares being pushouts up to weak equivalence, as in the Thomason construction of a Waldhausen category.
 To make this more clear, and to elucidate the definitions, let us unpack explicitly the conditions in \cref{defn:protoWald cat}.

-\begin{remark} Condition (i) states that for each diagram as below left with squares of the appropriate type we can complete the front and back spans to distinguished squares, and there is an induced vertical map between the span completions such that all of the squares created in the diagram above right are of the appropriate type, and this is done functorially in the direction of the vertical natural transformation.
+\begin{remark} Condition (i) can be interpreted as follows.
+First, suppose we have an object in $ \Fun^v\left(\tinyspan, \dcat C\right)$, i.e. a span as depicted below left.
+Then, the action of the section $s$ on objects allows us to complete this span to a distinguished square as below right Given a vertical natural transformation between such spans, the section $s$ additionally supplies a vertical map $D_0\quot D_0'$ to form a diagram as below This diagram is such that all of the squares are either commutative or distinguished as appropriate.
+This assignment is functorial in the direction of the vertical natural transformation.

-The requirement of condition (ii) on objects is depicted above in the definition.
+Given a distinguished square, we can apply $i^*$ to obtain a span and then $s$ to obtain a new, possibly different distinguished square with the same span as the original one, as depicted below Condition (ii) says that there is a vertical natural transformation between these two distinguished squares, as depicted in \cref{defn:protoWald cat}(ii).
 In particular, note that the induced vertical morphism $w_D\colon D_0\twoheadrightarrow D$ is always a vertical weak equivalence, since we have a composite of the distinguished squares

-The naturality requirement in condition (ii) states that, for every diagram as below left with squares of the appropriate type the resulting diagram depicted above right commutes in $\cat V_{\dcat C}$. \end{remark}
+The naturality requirement in condition (ii) states that, for every given diagram as below left whose squares are either commutative or distinguished as appropriate the resulting diagram depicted above right commutes in $\cat V_{\dcat C}$. \end{remark}

+As expected, every Waldhausen category is proto-Waldhausen, using the squares category structure from \cref{ex:waldhausen}.
+Further examples (and non-examples) of proto-Waldhausen categories are given in \cref{sec:examples}.

 \begin{example} If $\cat C$ is a Waldhausen category, then the squares category defined from $\cat C$ is proto-Waldhausen.
 To check condition (i), note that we can complete any span as below left to a diagram as above right by taking pushouts.
 The required vertical map is given by the universal property of the pushout for $B\sqcup_A C$.
 By construction, the front and back faces of the cube are squares in the double category, and the right face in the cube is a commutative diagram.
 To see that the bottom face we obtain is a square in the double category, note that there is a weak equivalence where the last map uses the gluing axiom and the weak equivalence $B\cup_A A'\xrightarrow{\sim} B'$ as the top face of the cube is a square in the double category.
 Functoriality of this section is guaranteed by the universal property of the pushout.